1995 West Lothian Council election

-Elections to the West Lothian Council were held on 6 April 1995, the same day as the other Scottish local government elections.
-This was the first election to the new unitary West Lothian Council.
-The number of seats grew from 24 in 1992 to 27.
-There were 27 single member wards which elected members using the first-past-the-post voting system.
+Elections to West Lothian Council were held on 6 April 1995, on the same day as the other Scottish local government elections.
+This was the first election to the unitary council following the implementation of the Local Government etc. (Scotland) Act 1994.

+The election used the 27 wards created by the Formation Electoral Arrangements in 1994.
+Each ward elected one councillor using first-past-the-post voting.